What Is Post-Quantum Encryption and Why It Matters Now

 Your files are protected by a lock that will stop working the day someone builds the right key.

-So What Is Post-Quantum Encryption?
+What Is Post-Quantum Encryption?

 Post-quantum encryption (also called quantum-resistant or quantum-safe encryption) is encryption designed from the ground up to resist attacks from both classical AND quantum computers.